-- Early Education Allotment Adjustment Both HB 11 and HB 100, as discussed in the 88th Regular Session, modified the Early Education Allotment (EEA; HB 3, 86R) by adding PreKindergarten students to the formula calculations, in addition to Kindergarten-3rd grade students.
+- Additional Workforce Supports Legislation in the Regular Session (HB 11, SB 9, & HB 100) also included several other data-driven benefits to support the educator workforce, as recommended by the TVTF, such as allowing teachers' children to be eligible for free PreK, increasing the Mentor Program Allotment, and providing waivers for the cost of certification fees for candidates receiving certification in bilingual or special education. - Strategic, students-first investments Under your leadership, HB 3 (86R) made a historic investment in Texas schools through targeted, student-centered allocations while providing optional innovative programming to further boost student performance.
+Texas must continue to invest in what works, while making adjustments to better address the critical and current needs of education systems: - Early Education Allotment Adjustment Both HB 11 and HB 100, as discussed in the 88th Regular Session, modified the Early Education Allotment (EEA; HB 3, 86R) by adding PreKindergarten students to the formula calculations, in addition to Kindergarten-3rd grade students.
 This modification can help ensure more LEAs take advantage of offering high-quality, full-day PreK for interested and eligible students.
-In turn, this will support increased Kindergarten Readiness in Texas eligible students that attend PreK are 1.7x more likely to be Kindergarten Ready than their peers who did not attend (as of SY21-22).3 - Additional Days School Year Program Adjustment HB 100 also built on successes from the Additional Day School Year Program (ADSY; HB 3, 86R) by making the implementation requirement more feasible.
-Early adopters of ADSY have seen promising student success: campuses that leveraged ADSY funds to redesign their school calendars outperformed district accountability scores by an average of 11 points.4 Adjusting the base calendar to 175 days (currently 180) allows more LEAs to participate and close achievement gaps. - Compensatory Education Allotment Weight Increase Increasing the weights for the Compensatory Education Allotment (CEA; HB 3, 86R), as outlined in the final version of HB 100 will provide school systems additional funding so that they can better serve students with the greatest needs due to income.
+In turn, this will support increased Kindergarten Readiness in Texas eligible students that attend PreK are 1.7x more likely to be Kindergarten Ready than their peers who did not attend (as of SY21-22). - Additional Days School Year Program Adjustment HB 100 also built on successes from the Additional Day School Year Program (ADSY; HB 3, 86R) by making the implementation requirement more feasible.
+Early adopters of ADSY have seen promising student success: campuses that leveraged ADSY funds to redesign their school calendars outperformed district accountability scores by an average of 11 points.
+Adjusting the base calendar to 175 days (currently 180) allows more LEAs to participate and close achievement gaps. - Compensatory Education Allotment Weight Increase Increasing the weights for the Compensatory Education Allotment (CEA; HB 3, 86R), as outlined in the final version of HB 100, will provide school systems additional funding so that they can better serve students with the greatest needs due to income.
 Notably, the Legislature recently passed HB 1416 (Bell / Paxton) which requires school systems to provide supplementary instruction to all students who are academically behind if they receive CEA funding.
 Therefore, increasing this funding source stands to provide essential dollars so that more Texas school systems can implement high-impact tutoring with fidelity and provide academic support to the students furthest behind, especially as federal pandemic relief funds expire in the near term.

-These policy provisions received broad support during the 88th Regular Session and fell within the contingency appropriations in HB 1 (88R).
-As you build recommendations that will inform future legislation, it is our hope that you will include these investments listed above.
+Beyond an increase in the Basic Allotment, these policy provisions received broad support during the 88th Regular Session, fall within the contingency appropriations in HB 1 (88R), and continue to be highlighted by members as priorities for supporting Texas students and schools with the greatest needs.
+As you consider reconvening the Legislature this fall, it is our hope that you will include these investments listed above as part of your proclamation.